Skip to main content

 Verify, don't trust.

 Protocol Wealth is an investment adviser registered with the SEC (the Securities and Exchange Commission, the U.S. federal regulator that licenses and oversees investment advisers).
-We publish the source code for the tools we build so clients, auditors, and other advisers can read it — and so independent advisers can build on the same rails without licensing fees.
+We publish the source code for the tools we build so clients, auditors, and regulators can read it and check that it does what we say.
+The code is open source under permissive licenses (Apache 2.0; MIT for the pw-learnai notes) — free for anyone to use.

 General is the plain-English version.
 Detailed has file paths, regulatory context, and the verification checklist.